digibib/data.deichman.api/README.md

 Parameters: `isbn`, `uri`, `author`, `title`

 Other parameters will be ignored if `isbn` or `uri` is present.
-The `uri` can refer either to /bookreviews or /work.
+The `uri` must refer to a bookreview.

 Examples
 ```